-A few years ago you needed at least 2 audio source devices, a DJ mixer and big budget to start DJing.
-Now you can have one of the best DJ controller for under $400.
+A few years ago you needed at least 2 audio source devices, a DJ mixer, and a big budget to start DJing.
+Now you can have one of the best DJ controllers for under $400.

 There are two major factors that define the best DJ controller

 -First is the compatibility of the controller with the DJ software that you are currently using.
-If you just start and you haven’t decide yet, don’t worry because most of the best DJ controllers come with trial version of the supported software.
-In addition, DJ controllers transmit MIDI messages, and like that they can be re-mapped to function with the majority of DJ softwares.
+If you just start and you haven’t decided yet, don’t worry because most of the best DJ controllers come with a trial version of the supported software.
+In addition, DJ controllers transmit MIDI messages, and like that they can be re-mapped to function with the majority of DJ software’s.
 However, we would suggest if you are a beginner to just get a controller made to function with the DJ software that you choose, so you can get to playing right away.
-Serato Dj, NI Traktor Pro and Ableton Live are the most common softwares for live performances.
+Serato Dj, NI Traktor Pro, and Ableton Live are the most common softwares for live performances.

--And second thing to consider, is whether or not you want a build-in audio interface.
+-And the second thing to consider is whether or not you want a built-in audio interface.
 Most DJ controllers have one and all models in our list too.
-An interface is necessary to get upgraded sound and ensure high quality recordings.
+An interface is necessary to get upgraded sound and ensure high-quality recordings.
 As well as extremely low transfer delay.
-In case there is no build-in audio interface, you can take a look for the best audio interfaces under $200.
+In case there is no built-in audio interface, you can take a look for the best audio interfaces under $200.